 This sport fishery is allocated 12.3 percent of the first 130,845 lb (59.4 mt) allocated to the Washington sport fishery, and 32 percent of the Washington sport allocation between 130,845 lb (59.4 mt) and 224,110 lb (101.7 mt) (except as provided in section (e)(3) of this Plan.
 This subarea is defined as waters south of the Queets River (47°31.70' N. lat.) and north of Leadbetter Point (46°38.17' N. lat.).
 The south coast subarea quota will be allocated as follows: 10 percent or 2,000 pounds, whichever is less, will be set aside for the nearshore fishery with the remaining amount allocated to the primary fishery.
+The south coast subarea quota will be allocated to the primary fishery, with a nearshore fishery to be open if sufficient quota remains.
 During days open to the primary fishery and seaward of the 30-fm line lingcod may be taken, retained and possessed, when allowed by groundfish regulations.
 Season dates for the primary fishery will be developed by the end of November each year for the following year.
-The primary seasons will open in early May and willmay be open up to two days per week including which may include one weekday and one weekend day.
-The primary seasonSeason structure willmay include periodic closures to assess the remaining quota for the subarea.
+The primary seasons will open in early May and may be open up to two days per week which may include one weekday and one weekend day.
+Season structure may include periodic closures to assess the remaining quota for the subarea.
 If sufficient quota remains, additional openings may be implemented.
-If there is insufficient quota remaining to reopen the primary fishery for another fishing day, the remaining primary fishery quota will be added to the nearshore quota.
+If there is insufficient quota remaining to reopen the primary fishery for another fishing day, the remaining primary fishery quota will be used to open a nearshore fishervadded to the nearshore quota.
 The nearshore fishery takes place, in the area from 47°31.70' N. lat. south to 46°58.00' N. lat. and east of a boundary line approximating the 30 fathom depth contour as defined by the following coordinates:

-'''

 47°31.70' N. lat., 124°37.03' W. long.;

-47°25.67' N. lat., 124°34.79' W. long.;

-47°12.82' N. lat., 124°29.12' W. long.; and

-46°58.00' N. lat., 124°24.24' W. long.
+47°25.67 ́ N. lat., 124°34.79 ́ W. long.; 47°12.82 ́ N. lat., 124°29.12 ́ W. long.; and 46°58.00 ́ N. lat., 124°24.24 ́ W. long.

-'''

-The nearshore fishery will open the first Saturday subsequent to the closure of the primary fishery and will be open seven days per week until the remaining quota is projected to be taken.
+If sufficient quota remains, tThe nearshore fishery will open the first Saturday subsequent to the closure of the primary fishery and will be open seven days per week until the remaining quota is projected to be taken.
 If the fishery is closed prior to September 30, and there is insufficient quota remaining to reopen the nearshore areas for another fishing day, then any remaining quota may be transferred inseason to another Washington coastal subarea by NMFS via an update to the recreational halibut hotline.